By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Yoga can be helpful for managing certain emotional problems.
+Yoga can be helpful in managing certain emotional problems.
 (My understanding of Yoga is that it is an exercise done slowly and purposefully while managing your breathing.)
 So yes any exercise may be helpful in treating depression.
 Working on your breathing can be helpful in reducing symptoms of anxiety and a therapist might spend a few minutes even a session teaching a client how to control their breathing to reduce anxiety.
 But when the therapist starts signing up clients for a weekly yoga class, they have crossed a line in my book.

 Sure any therapist can have another interest.
 Say the therapist likes to play baseball and they start a Saturday baseball team.
 Is this therapy and should they be doing this with their therapy clients?

 If I was working with a group of severely impaired people, those with no friends and no jobs, a weekly trip to the park to play baseball could be therapeutic.
-I could teach them how to take turns, follow the rules and how to resolve differences.
-We could even do some work on social skills, picking a team captain, how to talk with each other and so on.
+I could teach them how to take turns, follow the rules, and how to resolve differences.
+We could even do some work on social skills, picking a team captain, how to talk with each other, and so on.

-But if the course of this baseball therapy included people with friends and jobs and we began to talk about baseball skills, bunting and sliding into base, this is no longer a therapy group and we are becoming a baseball team.
+But if the course of this baseball therapy included people with friends and jobs and we began to talk about baseball skills, bunting, and sliding into base, this is no longer a therapy group and we are becoming a baseball team.
 That is not a function that requires a therapist.